-Purpose: Make a prediction, suggestion, or recommendation about the information in the paragraph.
+Purpose: Make prediction, a suggestion, recommendation about the information in the paragraph.

 Sample: Based on this research, more than 60 percent of children in the United States will be morbidly obese by the year 2030, unless we take evasive action.